|Posted by [email protected] on November 9, 2016 at 8:35 PM||comments (0)|

-Well, I'm here to reassure authors that this is not only normal and expected, but also that the occasional stinky review can assist credibility and sales.
-That's hard to swallow, I know, but the reality is that buyers would rather see a book with some negative reviews than one with all positives.
+Well, I'd like to reassure authors that this is not only normal and expected, but also that the occasional stinky review can assist credibility and sales.
+That's hard to swallow, I know, but buyers would rather see a book with some negative reviews than one with all positives.

 It's natural that when we see a row of positive reviews, our initial thought is scepticism.
-Many buyers assume the author was getting their buddies to sit drafting reviews, and sadly that's often the case.
+Many buyers assume the author was getting their buddies to sit drafting reviews; sadly that's often the case, too!